Who can publish with IndieMosh?

 Please note that if we reject your book, you will be given the option to have it changed and resubmit it, or withdraw it.
 If you withdraw it, we will retain $100 from the refund of your payment to cover our costs.

-You will need four in total:
+You will need up to four in total:

 No. As ISBNs are a minor cost of production, and it takes us just as much time and a different set of steps to incorporate someone else’s ISBNs, we don’t offer credit for you supplying your own ISBNs.